How to Choose Drum Heads: Ultimate Beginners’ Buying Guide

 This article contains affiliate links to products we love and recommend.

-What are batter heads and resonant heads?
+What are batter and resonant heads?

 You will hear the top head - the one you hit - called the ‘batter head’.